maziac/z80-sample-program/readme.md

 # Running the Debugger with the Internal Z80 Simulator

 The project comes with 6 configurations.
-One for the internal Z80 simulator,one for ZEsarUX, one for CSpect, one for MAME and one for the unit tests.
+One for the internal Z80 simulator, one for ZEsarUX, one for CSpect, one for MAME and one for the unit tests.

 Choose the Z80 simulator first:
 ![](documentation/images/dbg_select_zsim.jpg)